ServiceNow/azimuth/docs/docs/reference/configuration/model_contract.md

 ## Metrics

-:blue_circle: **Default value**: Accuracy, Precision, Recall and F1.
+🔵 **Default value**: Accuracy, Precision, Recall and F1.
 See in the config example below.

 By default, Azimuth will compute the metrics listed above. `metrics` leverages custom objects, with an additional field which allow defining `kwargs`